st-one-io/node-red-contrib-s7/README.md

 ## Bugs and enhancements

 Please share your ideas and experiences on the [Node-RED forum](https://discourse.nodered.org/), or open an issue on the [page of the project on GitHub](https://github.com/st-one-io/node-red-contrib-s7)

+## Support

+Community support is offered on a best-effort basis via GitHub Issues.
+For commercial support, please contact us by sending an e-mail to [st-one@st-one.io](mailto:st-one@st-one.io).

 ## License